top of page

 IMG_7734.jpg

-Verona is Italy's forth most visited city.
+Verona is Italy's fourth most visited city.
 It's halfway to Venice from Milan.
-The city itself is famous for the love that Shakespeare's Romeo & Juliet made Verona a household world.
-We took a one hour train ride to the lovestruck destination before noon so we could have plenty of time to wander around points of interests and just to relax later in the day at the main plaza with vino.
+The city itself is famous for the love that Shakespeare's Romeo & Juliet made Verona a household name.
+We took a one-hour train ride to the lovestruck destination before noon so we could have plenty of time to wander around points of interest and just to relax later in the day at the main plaza with vino.

 IMG_7869.JPG

-We checked-in at the historic classic Palazzo Maffei and were so happy with our quaint room; the architecture, the stairway, the piano hallway which later we found out that this place is also an Opera school and it's now off season for lessons.
-Well, it wasn't just the room that we were happy about but the location also.
-It's located at the main plaza of Verona called Piazza Erbe that is packed with medival views.
+We checked in at the historic classic Palazzo Maffei and were so happy with our quaint room; the architecture, the stairway, the piano hallway, which later we found out that this place is also an Opera school, and it's now off season for lessons.
+Well, it wasn't just the room that we were happy about, but the location also.
+It's located at the main plaza of Verona, called Piazza Erbe, which is packed with medieval views.

 Speaking of attractions, of course, we walked to see where the real-life Cappello family once lived - The house of Juliet.
-Had a picture of myself taken on Juliet's balcony (As a visitor I thought I should do it).
+Had a picture of myself taken on Juliet's balcony (As a visitor, I thought I should do it).
 I didn't get to touch a Juliet bronze statue for the love luck belief.
 I just couldn't beat the crowds.
-I paid six euros just to get a significant picture on her balcony for a once in a life experience.
+I paid six euros just to get a significant picture on her balcony for a once-in-a-lifetime experience.

 IMG_7757.JPG